aws/aws-cdk-rfcs/text/66-self-managed-stack-sets.md

 * https://docs.aws.amazon.com/cdk/latest/guide/bootstrapping.html#bootstrapping-customizing

 ### Multi-Region Bootstrapping

-When an S3 Asset such as Lambda code is referenced in CFN, the S3 asset must exist in the same region the stack is being deployed to.
+When an S3 Asset such as Lambda code is referenced in CloudFormation, the S3 asset must exist in the same region the stack is being deployed to.
 This means all regions a stack set deploys to, the region in the management account must also be bootstrapped.
 Users can either deploy these individually to each region, or create a stack set that deploys the customized template to each region.

 When creating the stack construct that is passed into the stack set construct described in section 2.2, the DefaultStackSynthesizer also needs to be modified with the file asset bucket name.
-This configures file asset references in the CFN template to reference non-aws account specific buckets.
+This configures file asset references in the CloudFormation template to reference non-aws account specific buckets.
 I.e. When stack set instances are deployed, they will reference buckets in the central account.

 ```ts
 const stackDef = new cdk.Stack(app,